braydonwang/MachineLearningBootcamp2021/README.md

 ![Project Image](https://braydonwang.github.io/MLBootcamp.jpeg)

-> This is a list of all of my assignments that I created during the GDG Cloud Edmonton Machine Learning Bootcamp 2021
+> This is a list of all of my assignments that I created during phase 1 of the GDG Cloud Edmonton Machine Learning Bootcamp 2021

 ---